ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/javaScript-indexes.dotnet.markdown

 {NOTE: }
 This feature was created for users who want to create a static index and prefer JavaScript over C#.

-JavaScript indexes can be defined by a user with lower permissions than the C# indexes (admin not required).
+JavaScript indexes can be defined by a user with lower permissions than the C# indexes (User/Read-Write certificates can also define JS indexes).
 To configure defining a static index as Admin only in JavaScript as well, set [Indexing.Static.RequireAdminToDeployJavaScriptIndexes](../server/configuration/indexing-configuration#indexing.static.requireadmintodeployjavascriptindexes) configuration to `true`.